Port Joli Wild for Waterfowl

 Inventories and Monitoring

-Calling all birders, from novice to experts!
-NCC is looking for a team of volunteers to count coastal waterbirds from Port Mouton Bay to Sable River within the South Shore (Port Joli Sector) Important Bird Area and Migratory Bird Sanctuaries!
+Calling all birders!
+We need a team to count coastal ducks and geese from Port Mouton Bay to Sable River within the South Shore (Port Joli Sector) Important Bird Area and Migratory Bird Sanctuaries!

-If you’d like to carpool to the event, please click here to add your car or join a ride going to the event.
+If you’d like to carpool to the event, please click here, https://www.groupcarpool.com/t/d8no9h to add your car or join a ride going to the event.
 There is also a wait list feature if there isn’t a ride there yet that works for you.
 Happy carpooling!

 Please email the event contact to join the waiting list.